-The Belgian Society for Microbiology (BSM) is a nonprofit organization under Belgian law that brings together all microbiologists in Belgium and supports scientific conferences, workshops and training courses organized in Belgium.
+The Belgian Society for Microbiology (BSM) is a nonprofit organization under Belgian law (NL, FR) that brings together all microbiologists in Belgium and supports scientific conferences, workshops and training courses organized in Belgium.

 Board of directors